 The booking process is straight forward and will save you time compared to booking via KTM.

-There is no need to register for an account and tickets are sold at the same price as you would pay at the station / KTM website (or sometimes cheaper).
+There is no need to register for an account and tickets are sold at the same price as you would pay at the station / KTM website (an admin fee may apply).

 To view the full ETS Train Schedules, please see :